srest2021/atclean/README.md

 The control light curve cut examines each SN epoch and its corresponding control light curve measurements at that epoch, applies a 3-sigma-clipped average, calculates statistics, and then cuts bad epochs based on those returned statistics.
 The four parameters in these sections define the bounds on these returned statistics if a SN measurement is to be kept.

-Arguments (will override default config file settings if specified):
-- First provide TNS name(s) of object(s) to clean
-- `-x` or `--chisquares`: apply chi-square cut
-- `-u` or `--uncertainties`: apply uncertainty cut
-- `-c` or `--controls`: apply control light curve cut
-- `-p` or `--plot`: saves a PDF file of plots depicting the SN light curve, control light curves if necessary, and which measurements are flagged in each cut
-	- You can use the arguments `--xlim_lower`, `--xlim_upper`, `-ylim_lower`, and `--ylim_upper` to set the x and y axis limits of the plots manually.
-- `-f ` or `--cfg_filename`: provide a different config file filename (default is `atlas_lc_settings.ini`)
-- `--dont_overwrite`: don't overwrite existing light curves with the same filename
-- `-a` or `--tns_api_key`: override default TNS API key given in `atlas_lc_settings.ini` config file

-Example commands:
-- `clean_atlas_lc.py 2019vxm -x -u -c -p` - applies chi-square, uncertainty, and control light curve cuts to SN 2019vxm, then saves plots of these cuts into PDF
-- `clean_atlas_lc.py 2019vxm -x` - applies ONLY chi-square cut to SN 2019vxm

-### `average_atlas_lc.py` (work in progress)
-#### (averages light curves and flags bad days)
-Using the default settings in `atlas_lc_settings.ini`, load previously downloaded light curves, average them and flag bad days in both original and averaged light curves, then save both original and averaged light curves with the updated 'Mask' columns.

-Our goal is to identify and cut out bad days by taking a 3σ-clipped average of each day.
+Our goal with the averaging procedure is to identify and cut out bad days by taking a 3σ-clipped average of each day.
 For each day, we calculate the 3σ-clipped average of any SN measurements falling within that day and use that average as our flux for that day.
 Because the ATLAS survey takes about 4 exposures every 2 days, we usually average together approximately 4 measurements per epoch (can be changed in `atlas_lc_settings.ini` by setting variable `mjd_bin_size` to desired number of days).
 However, out of these 4 exposures, only measurements not cut in the previous methods are averaged in the 3σ-clipped average cut.
 (The exception to this statement would be the case that all 4 measurements are cut in previous methods; in this case, they are averaged anyway and flagged as a bad day.)

 Then we cut any measurements in the SN light curve for the given epoch for which statistics fulfill any of the following criteria (can be changed in `atlas_lc_settings.ini`:
 - A returned chi-square > 4.0 (change variable `x2_max`)